danielhaim1/TitleCaser/README.md

 - `shortPrepositionsList` relates to the words that should be treated as short prepositions in title case.
 - `neverCapitalizedList` contains the words that should never be capitalized in title case.
 - `wordReplacementsList` is a map of terms that will be replaced during the title case conversion process.
+- `smartQuotes` boolean value that determines whether quotes should be replaced with smart quotes.

 ## Methods